 For decades, every German child had grown up convinced that the British Empire was on the wane, and that a glorious era of German global supremacy was set to succeed it.
 This belief would sow the seeds of two world wars.

 Prior to their unification as a single nation in 1871 the various German states had not harboured any large scale colonial ambitions because their navies were either small or non-existent.
-After unification, however, it was a different story, with many Germans in the late viewing colonial acquisitions as a true indication of having achieved nationhood.
+After unification, however, it was a different story, with many Germans in the late nineteenth century viewing colonial acquisitions as a true indication of having achieved nationhood.
 From 1884 onwards Germany procured a number of overseas colonies, mainly in Africa and the Pacific, and its race to do so produced tension with Britain, which had the largest empire in the world at the time.
 Britain, with France and Russia, formed a Triple Alliance, all members of which had different reasons to distrust Germany and her allies.
 The tension between the two sides was like an elastic band being gradually stretched until it reached snapping point.
-That snapping point finally came on 28th June 1914 when the Austrian Archduke Franz Ferdinand was assasinated by a Serbian nationalist, Gavrilo Princip, at Sarajevo on 28 June 1914.
+That snapping point finally came on 28th June 1914 when the Austrian Archduke Franz Ferdinand was assasinated by a Serbian nationalist, Gavrilo Princip, at Sarajevo.
 Austria regarded the assasination as giving it the right to invade Serbia which they duly did on 28th July.
 Russia then mobilised its forces in defence of Serbia.

 Events over the next few days had a kind of domino effect with all-out war ultimately seeming like the only option.

-Germany objected to Russia’s mobilisation of forces, and when Russ refused its demands to demobilise Germany declared war on 1st August.
+Germany objected to Russia’s mobilisation of forces, and when Russia refused its demands to demobilise Germany declared war on 1st August.
 Fearing the worst, France ordered the general mobilisation of its troops the same day.
 On 2nd August Germany demanded that Belgium permit German troops safe passage via its territory into France.
 Belgium refused, so on 3rd August Germany invaded Belgium.
 This aroused consternation in Britain, which gave Germany an ultimatum to withdraw its forces.
 Predictably, this was ignored, and so on 4th August Britain declared war on Germany.

 Meanwhile, on the other side of the world, Australia’s participation in the horrors to come was taken as read, with the Governor-General, as the King’s representative, simply informing the Prime Minister that the war had started.
 The Liberal Prime Minister Joseph Cook affirmed that “all our resources are in the Empire and for the Empire” while his Labor counterpart, Andrew Fisher pledged “our last man and our last shilling”.
-The fact that this enthusiastic support from Britain was not universally endorsed by the Australian population at large was not at first apparent, but dissent did exist, and as the war went on it would become more and more vocal.
+The fact that this enthusiastic support for Britain was not universally endorsed by the Australian population at large was not at first apparent, but dissent did exist, and as the war went on it would become more and more vocal.

 Australia’s first military engagements took place shortly after the declaration of war at the behest of the British government.
 The wireless stations in the German Pacific colonial outposts of Rabaul in German New Guinea, Yap in the Caroline Islands and Nauru were targeted.
 The Australian forces met minimal opposition in Rabaul and Naura, both of which were occupied, but the Japanese - Allies of Britain at the time - got to Yap, as well as other German colonies north of the equator, first.